Am States Water (AWR) Dividend Report

 Management Team

 American States Water Company is led by a seasoned executive team with deep roots in the utility space.
-At the forefront is Robert J. Sprowls, who has been with the company for over two decades and serving as President and CEO since 2009.
+At the forefront is Robert J. Sprowls, who has been with the company for over two decades and has served as President and CEO since 2009.
 Before stepping into that role, he held key financial leadership positions, including CFO and Treasurer, which brings a strong operational and financial understanding to his leadership style.
-His long tenure has been defined by a steady focus on infrastructure investment, regulatory engagement, and growing shareholder value.
+His long tenure has been defined by a steady focus on infrastructure investment, regulatory engagement, and growing shareholder value over multiple market cycles.

-Eva G. Tang, who serves as CFO, Senior Vice President of Finance, Treasurer, and Corporate Secretary, has been an integral part of AWR’s financial management since 2008.
+Eva G. Tang serves as CFO, Senior Vice President of Finance, Treasurer, and Corporate Secretary, and has been an integral part of AWR’s financial management since 2008.
 She oversees financial planning, investor relations, and capital strategy.
-Under her guidance, the company has maintained strong financial footing even while executing a multi-year capital investment program.
+Under her guidance, the company has maintained strong financial footing even while executing a sustained multi-year capital investment program.
 The leadership team also includes experienced operational and engineering leaders who help maintain reliability and efficiency across AWR’s water and electric services.
-This leadership group has remained focused on keeping the company financially sound while meeting evolving infrastructure and regulatory demands.
+This group has remained focused on keeping the company financially sound while meeting evolving infrastructure and regulatory demands across its service territories.

 Valuation and Stock Performance